Plastic Bags

 A soft-touch poly mailer is still a poly mailer.
 It is not a rigid carton or luxury box with corners and inserts.
 It is a flexible film package with a tactile surface treatment that improves hand feel while staying light and efficient.
 That is the appeal: premium presentation without turning the package into something heavy, bulky, or expensive to ship.

 The base film is usually coextruded polyethylene in the 2.5 to 4 mil range, depending on product weight and shipping conditions.
 Thicker film can improve puncture resistance and make the bag feel more substantial, but more film is not automatically better.
 For a small lotion sample, 2.5 to 3 mil may be enough.
 For bundled skincare sets or a pouch packed with insert cards, 3.5 to 4 mil is a safer place to start.
+If recycled content is part of the brief, ask for GRS-certified recycled PE and clear percentage documentation on the quote and carton label.

 The seal deserves the same attention as the film.
 A self-seal strip has to close cleanly and stay closed through handling, conveyor sorting, and the occasional rough trip.
 If the adhesive is weak, the mailer can open in transit.
 If the lip is poorly aligned, the seal can wrinkle or fail to sit flat.
+For repeat production, buyers should ask for seal-width control, adhesive peel testing, and a simple burst or pull test before the run is approved.

 Soft-touch finish affects more than appearance.
 It can reduce glare, hide fingerprints, and make printed logos read more clearly against the background.
 For skincare branding, that muted matte look usually works better than gloss because it feels controlled and photographs well under harsh light.
+In production, that finish is typically achieved through a matte coextrusion layer or a soft-touch coating matched to the print system, usually gravure or flexographic printing depending on artwork complexity and run size.

 Sizes, Thickness, and Print Specs That Protect Margin